Joao03Guilherme/IAD-SBRobot/readme.md

 ## 🚀 Project Overview

-This self balancing robot is powered by the Raspberry Pi Pico 2W.
-Designed for learning, experimentation, and fun, it brings together real-time control, multiple sensors and wireless communication in a compact robotics package.
+This self-balancing robot is powered by the Raspberry Pi Pico W, combining real-time control, multiple sensors, and wireless communication into a compact robotics platform.
+Designed mainly for learning, experimentation, and for fun, it's an ideal entry point into the world of data acquisition, control systems, and embedded programming.

 **Key Features:**
-- **Real-Time Balancing:** Uses an MPU6050 IMU and a robust PID controller to keep the robot upright.
+- **Real-Time Balancing:** Uses an MPU6050 IMU, Wheel encoders, and a robust PID controller to keep the robot upright.
 - **Modular Architecture:** Clean separation of motor, sensor, control, and communication logic for easy extension and maintenance.
 - **Bluetooth Remote Control:** Drive, tune, and calibrate your robot wirelessly via a simple command interface.
 - **Live Parameter Tuning:** Adjust PID and balance parameters on the fly for rapid experimentation.